chappers/chappers.github.io/_posts/2019-11-08-using-spektral-top-k-api.md

 ---
 layout: post
-category :
+category:
-tags :
+tags:
 tagline:
 ---

 Theres a lot of somewhat undocumented APIs in the [Spektral APIs](https://github.com/danielegrattarola/spektral).

 As I'm interested in some of the Graph coarsening - I thought we'll look at how some of the graph networks are implemented and how they are used.

 Firstly for a node wise graph - it can be implemented where the inputs are 2 items; the node-feature input, and adjacency matrix.

 ```py
 nodes = 5